sustainable-computing-io/susql-operator/doc/simplefaq.md

 # Simple SusQL FAQ

 - What is SusQL?
-  - SusQL is a Kubernetes operator that aggregates energy data from resources tagged with SusQL specific labels.
+  - SusQL is a Kubernetes operator that aggregates energy and CO2 emission data from resources tagged with SusQL specific labels.

 - What does SusQL require?